Do you suffer from the following:

-Traditionally, aspirin and now other non-steroidal anti-inflammatory drugs (NSAIDS) are used to help inflammatory problems, especially those associated with pain.
+Traditionally, aspirin and now other non-steroidal anti-inflammatory drugs (NSAIDs) are used to help inflammatory problems, especially those associated with pain.
 However, these are not without risk.

-It is estimated that these drugs cause approximately 15,000 deaths a year just in the U. S. In fact about 6% of those taking NSAIDS will end up hospitalized.
+It is estimated that these drugs cause approximately 15,000 deaths a year just in the U. S. In fact about 6% of those taking NSAIDs will end up hospitalized.
 Paradoxically, if one person is thought to have a problem because of a nutritional supplement, there is uproar by the powers that be to ban it!
 But, remember Vioxx.
 It was taken off the market because of its side effects, the main one being death.

+Enzymes are proteins that act as catalysts to speed up biochemical reactions in the body.
+Without enzymes, most bodily processes could not take place.
+Approximately 2,700 enzymes have been discovered to date, and it is estimated there are about 50,000 of them.
+Enzyme therapy goes back to biblical times with the use of certain plants.
 The father of modern enzyme therapy is Dr. Max Wolf.
-He noted beneficial effects from enzymes in treating cancer patients as well as on general health and longevity.
+He noted the beneficial effects of enzymes in treating cancer patients as well as on general health and longevity.
 His work spanned the years starting around 1920 up until his death in 1975.